Salman-Khan751/voice-transcriber-app/README.md

-# MediTranscribe - AI-Based Medical Transcription and Translation System

-MediTranscribe is an AI-driven backend service designed to **transcribe audio conversations** (e.g., doctor-patient interactions) and **translate** them into different languages.
-It leverages **OpenAI's Whisper** model for transcription and **Google Translate API** for multilingual support.

----

 ##  Features
 -  **Real-time Transcription** – Converts spoken audio into accurate text using Whisper.
 - **Text Translation** – Translates the transcribed text into target languages.